akkartik/mu/tutorial/index.md

 arguments together.

 This is a good time to skim [Mu's vocabulary of functions for pixel graphics](https://github.com/akkartik/mu/blob/main/vocabulary.md#pixel-graphics).
 They're fun to play with.
+Once you want to use a specific function, look for details on the arguments it expects in `signatures.mu`.

 ## Task 13: reading input from keyboard